Vicksburg Senior Center to be named in honor of 'Miss Sue' - The Vicksburg Post

 “I don’t think I could have worked any place other than the city and experienced the sense of accomplishment and depth of frustration and then seeing something that benefits your community so much,” she said.
 “I just don’t know any place you could work and have the diversity.
 The people are what make an organization successful, and our city so successful.
 We’ve had so many smart people here who have had a vision of what we could be, and engineers and planners who could make things happen.”

 Days after her death, Mayor George Flaggs Jr. announced the flags within the city would be lowered to half-staff and declared Sept.
 18, 2019, as “Mrs. Martha Sue Roberts Day” in Vicksburg.
-He also declared at the time that the program at the Vicksburg Center would be named in her honor.
+He also declared at the time that the program at the Vicksburg Senior Center would be named in her honor.

 “The senior center always held a special place in the heart of Sue Roberts,” a posting by the city announcing the event said.
 “Therefore, the Mayor and Board of Aldermen decided that it would be a fitting memorial to dedicate the Senior Center in honor of Miss Sue.”